wowdev/wow-listfile/README.md

 **Longer explanation:** Due to the 100MB size limit on files inside GitHub repos, complete versions of the community listfiles will from now on be distributed [through GitHub releases](https://github.com/wowdev/wow-listfile/releases).
 The compiled listfiles currently in the repository do not have [placeholder filenames](https://github.com/wowdev/wow-listfile/blob/master/tools/ListfileTool/Program.cs#L354-L359) to save on space to temporarily allow them to stay updated with new files/changes.

 **Update May 23rd 2024:** As announced in August 2023, the community listfiles in the repository will soon be removed.

+**Update June 27th 2024:** The listfiles in the repo are no longer updated because they hit max size again.
+Only listfiles from releases will still receive updates.

 ----